Snow brings disruption to travel and schools as Storm Eunice hits Scotland

 Bear Scotland North West Trunk Roads reported heavy snow across the north-west network, including the A83 Rest And Be Thankful, A82 Glencoe, A85 Glen Ogle, and A889 Catlodge.

-In Aberdeenshire more than 30 schools were closed due to the forecast heavy snow.
+In Aberdeenshire more than 30 schools were closed due to the forecast heavy snow while some schools were shut in Angus and Inverclyde.

 Ferry passengers also faced disruption on Friday due to adverse weather.